simontorres/goodman_user_manual/user_manual/_requirements_software.rst

 astroconda).

 Now you can finally install the |pipeline name|.
 Download the file, decompress it, and enter the directory created during the file decompression.
-Test if the installation by typing:
+Test the installation by typing:

     ``$ python setup.py test``

 If you have any errors, check the traceback.
-If you find difficulties carring on at this poing, you may contact us using the e-mail `goodman-pipeline@ctio.noao.edu`.
+If you find difficulties carring on at this poing, you may contact us by `opening a new issue <https://github.com/soar-telescope/goodman/issues>`_     or using the e-mail
+`goodman-pipeline@ctio.noao.edu`.

-If no error messages start to scream at your screen, you are good to carry on with the installation.
+If no error messages start popping up in your screen, you are good to carry on with the installation.

     ``$ python setup.py install``